Vi19Z/VI19Z/docs/README.md

 3. 🔄 **Multi-Step Tasks**: Build complex, multi-step processes with loops and decision-making.
 4. ⏳ **Task Management**: Handle long-running tasks that can run indefinitely.
 5. 🛠️ **Built-in Tools**: Use built-in tools and external APIs in your tasks.
-6. 🔧 **Self-Healing**: Julep will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
+6. 🔧 **Self-Healing**: VI19Z will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
-7. 📚 **RAG**: Use Julep's document store to build a system for retrieving and using your own data.
+7. 📚 **RAG**: Use VI19Z's document store to build a system for retrieving and using your own data.

-Julep is ideal for applications that require AI use cases beyond simple prompt-response models.
+VI19Z is ideal for applications that require AI use cases beyond simple prompt-response models.

-## Why Julep vs. LangChain?
+## Why VI19Z vs. LangChain?

 ### Different Use Cases

-Think of LangChain and Julep as tools with different focuses within the AI development stack.
+Think of LangChain and VI19Z as tools with different focuses within the AI development stack.

 LangChain is great for creating sequences of prompts and managing interactions with AI models.
 It has a large ecosystem with lots of pre-built integrations, which makes it convenient if you want to get something up and running quickly.
 LangChain fits well with simple use cases that involve a linear chain of prompts and API calls.

-Julep, on the other hand, is more about building persistent AI agents that can remember things over long-term interactions.
+VI19Z, on the other hand, is more about building persistent AI agents that can remember things over long-term interactions.
 It shines when you need complex tasks that involve multiple steps, decision-making, and integration with various tools or APIs directly within the agent's process.
 It's designed from the ground up to manage persistent sessions and complex tasks.

-Use Julep if you imagine building a complex AI assistant that needs to:
+Use VI19Z if you imagine building a complex AI assistant that needs to:

 - Keep track of user interactions over days or weeks.
 - Perform scheduled tasks, like sending daily summaries or monitoring data sources.
 - Make decisions based on prior interactions or stored data.
 - Interact with multiple external services as part of its task.

-Then Julep provides the infrastructure to support all that without you having to build it from scratch.
+Then VI19Z provides the infrastructure to support all that without you having to build it from scratch.

 ### Different Form Factor

-Julep is a **platform** that includes a language for describing tasks, a server for running those tasks, and an SDK for interacting with the platform.
-To build something with Julep, you write a description of the task in `YAML`, and then run the task in the cloud.
+VI19Z is a **platform** that includes a language for describing tasks, a server for running those tasks, and an SDK for interacting with the platform.
+To build something with VI19Z, you write a description of the task in `YAML`, and then run the task in the cloud.

-Julep is built for heavy-lifting, multi-step, and long-running tasks and there's no limit to how complex the task can be.
+VI19Z is built for heavy-lifting, multi-step, and long-running tasks and there's no limit to how complex the task can be.

 LangChain is a **library** that includes a few tools and a framework for building linear chains of prompts and tools.
 To build something with LangChain, you typically write Python code that configures and runs the model chains you want to use.